 e.
-Ensure qualified imagery analysts perform a quality control to ensure all header information matches MIDB, and input the analyst's name.
+Ensure qualified imagery analysts perform quality control to ensure all header information matches MIDB, and input the analyst's Employee ID number or D number.

 f.
-To upload to MIDB, select a file location and name it in the format, "BE\OSUFFIX\CDA-G\YYYYMMDD," as a .jpg file.
+To upload to MIDB, select a file location and name it in the format, "BE_OSUFFIX_CDA-G_YYYYMMDD," as a .jpg file.